Cleft Lip & Cleft Palate

 What are cleft lip and cleft palate?

 A cleft lip and cleft palate are openings in a baby's upper lip or roof of the mouth (palate).
-They're congenital abnormalities (birth defects) that form while a fetus develops in the womb (uterus).
+They're congenital abnormalities (birth defects) that form while a fetus develops in the uterus.
 Cleft lips and cleft palates happen when tissues of the upper lip and roof of the mouth don't join together properly during fetal development.
 Surgery is required to repair cleft lip and cleft palate.

 What is cleft lip?

 Our lips form between four and seven weeks of pregnancy.
 Tissues from each side of our head join together at the center of the face to make our lips and mouth.
 A cleft lip happens when the tissues that make the lips don't join completely.
 As a result, an opening or gap forms between the two sides of the upper lip.
 The cleft can range from a small indentation to a large gap that reaches the nose.
 This separation can include the gums or the palate (roof of the mouth).